Cocaine and society: Source regions and routes

-Cocaine trafficking is shifting to non-traditional South American ports in Argentina, Chile, and Uruguay due to weak controls and porous borders.
-This shift responds to high demand from the US and Europe.
+Cocaine trafficking is shifting to non-traditional South American ports in Argentina, Chile, and Uruguay due to weak controls and porous borders, in response to demand from the U.S. and Europe.
 Criminal groups prefer these routes for lower risk and higher profits.
 Authorities often overlook these ports, enabling traffickers to exploit them.
 Trafficking is expected to grow with new markets in Asia and Oceania.